Devolved government in Wales has four main sources of finance:

 Money raised in Wales by means of taxation

-The Wales Act 2014 power to enabled the National Assembly for Wales to make primary legislation imposing certain taxes in Wales.
+The Wales Act 2014 (the 2014 Act) power to enabled Senedd Cymru to make primary legislation imposing certain taxes in Wales.
 The Act also extended the borrowing powers of the Welsh Government.
-Both of these developments implemented recommendations from the Part I Report of the Commission on Devolution in Wales (the Silk Commission).
+Both of these developments implemented recommendations from the Part 1 Report of the Commission on Devolution in Wales (the Silk Commission).

-Part 2 of WA 2014 enabled the National Assembly to legislate about devolved taxes.
+Part 2 of the 2014 Act enabled Senedd Cymru to legislate about devolved taxes.
 Initially legislation was proposed to establish a system for the collection and administration of Welsh devolved taxes and for the creation of two devolved taxes.
 These were a Welsh tax on transactions involving interests in land (replacing stamp duty land tax in Wales) and a Welsh tax on disposals of landfill (replacing landfill tax in Wales), both of which took effect from 1st April 2018.
 The primary legislation on taxation passed to date is as follows:

 - The Tax Collection and Management (Wales) Act 2016